alzwded/blog/_drafts/vim-ctags-cscope.md

 ...
 ```

+*Note: Once a package is installed, the actual binary name may vary.
+Replace `ctags` in the shell invocations below with the actual binary name of the thing you have installed.*

-vim comes (or used to come?) with exuberant ctags, which has some nice additions, like somewhat decent C++ support, plus a whole bunch of features related to local symbols, who calls what, etc.
+Vim used to ship with exuberant ctags, which has somewhat decent C++ support, plus a whole bunch of features related to local symbols, who calls what, etc.
 If exuberant ctags isn't available, there's universal ctags, which is mostly CLI compatible (though it might complain that some `--c-kinds` are not available).
-That's fine, it
-mostly does what I mean.
 The much older UNIX-y `ctags` is still floating around, that one doesn't do much.
 It can still be useful if it's all you got; it supports basically no flags.

-ctags invocation -- for a lot of people, running `ctags .` is enough.
+For a lot of people, running `ctags .` is enough.
 But I like having a giant database for an entire source tree (sometimes for multiple source trees if
 I'm working on a tool that uses some library).
 I invoke it like this:

 ```sh